 I feel like toners are not given a proper credit when talking about skincare routine.
-While other parts of a skincare routine, like using a cleanser and a moisturiser, gives you instant and visible results, toners usually don’t.
+While other parts of the skincare routine, like using a cleanser and a moisturizer, offers instant and visible results, toners usually don’t.
 This creates an impression that it’s not worth to invest in something that you can skip and, well, basically live without.
-I too was guilty of this thinking and while it’s easy to see why, I am very glad I started including this step in my skincare routine.
-Using toners regularly resulted in my skin looking clearer with less dry patches and, also, because I’m trying to use only hydrating and gentle toners, they make my skin softer and help my moisturizer sink in faster.
+I too was guilty of this thinking, and while it’s easy to see why, I am very glad I started including this step in my routine.
+Using toners regularly resulted in my skin looking clearer with less dry patches, and also because I’m trying to use only hydrating and gentle toners, they make my skin softer and help my moisturizer sink into the skin faster.

-Micellar water hit the markets with a bang a couple of years ago and became one of those cult products everyone talks about.
+The micellar water hit the markets with a bang a couple of years ago and became one of those cult products everyone talks about.
 Those who are interested in natural products had to have patience and wait some time until green beauty brands caught up with this hype and started offering natural, plant-based micellar water, but it was worth the wait.
-There are claims as big as “micellar water saved my skin and my life” coming from bloggers and, although, I’ve been a hands-on sceptic about this type of product, when Madara Multi-Action Micellar Water went on sale, my curiosity won and I placed the order.
+There are claims as big as “micellar water saved my skin and my life” coming from bloggers and, although, I’ve been a hands-on skeptic about this type of product when Madara Multi-Action Micellar Water went on sale, my curiosity won, and I placed the order.

 The packaging of this product is beyond beautiful: a sleek, frosted bottle.
 The micellar water itself is a clear liquid with a gentle herbal scent.
-There are many articles covering what exactly is micellar water and why it’s good for your skin, so I won’t go into details.
+Many articles are covering what exactly is micellar water and why it’s good for your skin so I won’t go into details.
 In short, micellar water is a no-rinse cleansing water, containing “micelles”.
-Apparently, “micelles” are molecules, which latch onto makeup and other dirt and gently remove it from the skin, leaving it hydrated and soft.
-I’m neither a scientist, nor a skincare specialist, so I’ll leave the topic of micelles and their miraculous powers to your own judgement, but I’m happy to say that this product works.
+Apparently, “micelles” are molecules that latch onto makeup and other dirt and gently remove it from the skin, leaving it hydrated and soft.
+I’m neither a scientist, nor a skincare specialist, so I’ll leave the topic of micelles and their miraculous powers to your own judgment, but I’m happy to say that this product works.

 After I just mentioned that micellar water is a cleansing water, you might wonder why is it included in a post about toners.
-The reason is simple: Madara’s Micellar Water is a multi-action product, which means that not only it removes makeup, but also because its hydrating, soothing and antioxidant-rich ingredient list, it can be used as a toner.
-While, for me, it doesn’t work like a cleanser alone, I use it after my regular cleanser to freshen up and tone the skin, and it works wonderfully that way.
+The reason is simple: Madara’s Micellar Water is a multi-action product, which means that not only it removes makeup, but because of its hydrating, soothing, and antioxidant-rich ingredient list, it can also be used as a toner.
+While for me it doesn’t work as a cleanser alone, I use it after my regular cleanser to freshen up and tone the skin, and it works wonderfully that way.

 Melvita Rose Extraordinary Water (100 ml)*

-I like including floral waters in my skincare routine, so rose water isn’t a novelty to me.
+I like including flower waters in my skincare routine from time to time, and rose water isn’t a novelty to me.
 I can guess it isn’t to you either.
-But if it is, you should know that rose water is probably one of the most hydrating, revitalizing and firming floral waters I’ve ever tried.
-It always leaves my skin feeling firm but comfortable.
+But if it is, you should know that rose water is probably one of the most hydrating, revitalizing, and firming flower waters I’ve ever tried.
+It leaves the skin feeling firm but comfortable.
 However, this Rose Extraordinary Water isn’t just rose water.
 Besides rose flower water, this gel-textured toner contains anti-inflammatory buckbean leaf extract and hyaluronic acid, well known for its hydrating benefits.

 What are your thoughts on toners?
 Do you have a favorite one?